EgbertRijke/HoTT-Intro/README.md

     * Groups in univalent mathematics
     * The circle
     * The fundamental cover of the circle
-4. Homotopu pullbacks and pushouts
+4. Homotopy pullbacks and pushouts
     * Homotopy pullbacks
     * Homotopy pushouts
     * Cubical diagrams